 2. Rack and Pinion Actuators

-A rack and pinion actuator consist of two cylinders and two pistons interconnected with the help of a rack. a pinion gear is present in contact with the rack gear.
-When there exists a pressure difference between the ports of the actuator set up, the rack is able to move to and fro causing the pinion gear to rotate accordingly.
+Rack and pinion actuators consist of two cylinders and two pistons interconnected with the help of a rack.
+A pinion gear is present in contact with the rack gear.
+When there is a pressure difference between the ports of the actuator set up, the rack is able to move to and fro, causing the pinion gear to rotate accordingly.
 When the rack moves completely towards one side, the pinion gear rotates in the clockwise direction.
 When the rack moves back to its original position, the pinion gear tends to rotate in the counter-clockwise direction.
 Rack and pinion actuators offer greater torque as compared to the rotary vane actuators.
-They are best suited for the applications that require more speed and less wear such as, automation, pharmaceutical industries, etc.
+They are best suited for the applications that require more speed and less wear such as automation, pharmaceutical industries, etc.

 On the basis of source of energy